Wine Festival of Cyprus: Venue

 The festival takes place in the Limassol Public Gardens (also known as the Municipal Gardens), a lush 60,000 m² park established in 1888, located along the seafront in central Limassol.
 It includes botanical features, playgrounds, an open-air stage, and even the Limassol Zoo.

 Festival Format & Activities

-The festival lasts for approximately nine days in late September to early October.
-The 2025 edition is scheduled from 27 September to 5 October.
-The admission fee is paid through the Gardens' entry points.
-Historically, tastings of wines were offered free of charge, covered by the municipality.
+The festival runs for approximately nine days in late September and early October.
+Entry is ticketed, although tastings of the wines presented were historically provided without an additional charge, with costs covered by the municipality.

-During the festival a wide array of Cypriot wines - including dry whites, sweet reds, Commandaria, and Zivania - are available for unlimited sampling, with glasses often purchased at entry.
-Workshops and seminars featuring local winemakers and sommeliers enhance the educational experience.
+A range of Cypriot wines, including dry whites, sweet reds, Commandaria, and Zivania, are presented for tasting, and the programme includes workshops and seminars with local winemakers and sommeliers.

 Traditional dishes such as souvlaki, halloumi, and loukoumades are also served.
 Evening entertainment includes folklore dances, choir and musical performances, comedic theater, and grape treading.